Frequently Asked Questions

 Install your thermostat away from direct sunlight, drafts, doorways, skylights and windows to avoid temperature readings that do not reflect the actual temperature of the room.
 Make sure you always place the thermostat where it is easily accessible.

 If you are uncertain about whether equipment meets the efficiency criteria, check with your heating or plumbing contractor, the manufacturer or local distributor.
-You may also call our energy efficiency rebate hotline at 800.995.9525.
+You may also call ICF (our rebate fulfillment contractor) at 855.846.2982.

 No. All products, except for Wi-Fi thermostats, must be installed using a licensed HVAC contractor or a HVAC contractor who can supply you with either a Federal ID number or a Certificate of Insurance.
 Wi-Fi thermostats can be contractor-installed or self-installed and still qualify for the rebate.